View all newsletters

 Twitter’s stock price was declining in March due to rising interest rates and impending inflation.
 The social media platform’s advertising expenditures decreased, resulting in a decline in the stock price from $63 at its high in November to $33.

 Musk began buying Twitter shares in January 2022 and by March had acquired a 5% stake in the firm.
-With a 9% stake, he grew to be Twitter’s largest shareholder in April.
+With a 9% stake, he became Twitter’s largest shareholder in April.
 The share price increased by about 50% as the news of these investments spread.

 How much of Twitter does Elon Musk own?